Learn how to make mince pies at home with our simple step by step recipe. It's so easy, even the kids could help out!

 Mince pies are synonymous with Christmas for a reason.
 Full of festive flavour and wonderful spices such as as cinnamon, cloves and nutmeg, you get a taste of Christmas in every bite!
-Learn how to make tasty mince pies with this classic recipe, and perfect your technique in time for Christmas.
+Learn how to make tasty mince pies with this classic recipe, and perfect your technique in time for Christmas – even Mary Berry would approve!

-This recipe makes 12 classic mince pies topped with pastry stars and will take around 50 mins to prepare and 20 mins to cook.
-There’s no better way to get into the Christmas spirit.
+This recipe makes 12 traditional sized puds topped with pastry stars and will take around 50 mins to prepare and 20 mins to cook.
+The perfect topping to enhance your mince pies is a delicious, smooth homemade brandy butter which we have the best recipe for!

-Mince pies are such a popular Christmas treat, have a look to see if it made it on to the list of the most popular Christmas foods, and maybe add a few more of those recipes to your Christmas menu in the meantime!
+These treats are such a popular Christmas option, have a look to see if it made it on to the list of the most popular Christmas foods, and maybe add a few more of those recipes to your Christmas menu in the meantime!

 - 50g (1¾ oz) each of sultanas, raisins and currants